-These two women of Santa Margherita already frequented the Genoese squares for the commerce of lace pillow: one of these, Camelia, sensed the possibility of a new activity, having two pieces of ground under the porticos of Corte in T. Bottaro street, where the centre of the fish market existed that came from Portofino and from the fisherman of Santa Margherita.
+These two womenof Santa Margherita Ligure already frequented the Genoese squares for the commerce of lace pillows: one of these, Camelia, sensed the possibility of a new activity, having two pieces of ground under the porticos of Corte in T. Bottaro street, where the center of the fish market existed that came from Portofino and from the fisherman of Santa Margherita.
 These women were very active and experts in their profession, they were very capable at the city markets, exporting the local fish and importing the best fish asked for by the public exercises, such as restaurants.
-Camelia, who firstly sold only lace pillows at Genoa, was the first to guess that this important buisiness to and from Genoa would have become of dual importance between the fish and lace trade.
-She had organized so well the buisiness that her ancestors, first Andrea and Agostino, today Gianni and Giuseppe Bardi, continue the buisiness with ability and experience, adapting to our times, becoming importers and exporters at an international level, and acquiring a large commercial territory in Liguria.
-The fisherman’s activity was practised regulary up until the end of the second world war and continued with success until our fathers lived, that is the end of the fifties: tourism went ahead and seamanship was occupying the fishermen’s space, so that people were obligated to change work to be able to survive.
+Camelia, who first sold only lace pillows at Genoa, was the first to guess that this important business to and from Genoa would have become of dual importance between the fish and lace trade.
+She had organized so well the business that her ancestors, first Andrea and Agostino, today Gianni and Giuseppe Bardi, continued the business with ability and experience, adapting to our times, becoming importers and exporters at an international level, and acquiring a large commercial territory in Liguria.
+The fisherman’s activity was practiced regulary up until the end of the second world war and continued with success until our fathers lived, that is the end of the fifties: tourism went ahead and seamanship was occupying the fishermen’s space so that people were obligated to change work to be able to survive.
 Thanks to Giovanni Carbone.

 Portofino, a World apart.